 We would suggest that you clean yours with a clean cloth and a clear non-abrasive cleaner, such as a proprietary window cleaner or even just clean, soapy water.

 If your glass has an etched surface, then we would advise that you remove the dirt from the recesses with a stiff bristle or nylon brush.

 Generally speaking, this simple process is enough to bring great results – but sometimes, you might need to go further, using a mild acid such as vinegar or a mild solvent like methylated spirit, being careful not to spill any of these on other materials and surfaces.

 If even this treatment doesn’t work, then the unfortunate signs are that you’ll need to have your glass abraded and re-polished, and this is an expensive endeavour.

 What if I need to clean inside the window panes?

 This is a classic problem with double glazed windows: all manner of detritus, from bits of spider web and grime to plain and simple dust, have gathered between the panes of your window.

 To understand how this has arisen, you need to understand exactly what double glazed windows are.

-If you start to see a build-up of water or dirt between the two panes, then you can safely assume that the seal has been broken.
+If you start to see a build-up of water or dirt between the two panes of Double Glazing, then you can safely assume that the seal has been broken.
 It only takes a break the size of a pinhole for such dirt to start gathering.